-Performance Overview
+Performance overview

 The Sacco has continued to witness a steady and sustainable growth in the past one year despite the challenges outlined above.
-Interest on loans and advances increased by 5.95% compared to the previous year.
-The SACCO recorded 10.4% increase in total assets with members' deposit and loans growing by 10.3% and 6.5% respectively.
-Interest on members' deposits proposed increased by 1.7% while proposed dividend on share capital grew 1.35%.
-The Society also witnessed an improved core capital and institutional capital which improved by 15.5% and 7.8% respectively while share capital grew by 24.3%.
-Our loan delinquency grew abnormally by a margin of 586% and this is explained by the introduction of a new International Financial Reporting Standard (IFRS) 9 which took effect as at 1st January 2019.
+Interest on loans and advances increased by 10% compared to the previous year.
+The SACCO recorded 14.1% increase in total assets with members' deposit and loans growing by 10.1% and 6.1% respectively.
+Interest on members' deposits proposed increased by 23.6% while there was no proposal for dividend pay-out for the current year.
+The Society also witnessed growth on core capital and institutional capital which grew by 22.6% and 37.4% respectively while share capital grew by 8%.
+Our loan delinquency grew by 11% and this is explained by the introduction of the regulator's guidelines on classification.